 - How quick are they to respond to your phone calls and emails?

-- Do you have a good feeling about them, or do you feel like they are hiding something?
+- Do you feel good about them, or do you feel like they are hiding something?

 - Are they consistent in both their communication and results?